Hannah Schacter (gx7719)

 Research:

-You can learn more about Wayne State's Developmental Science PhD program by clicking here, and more information about our lab and current research is available at www.arclabwsu.com.
+Learn more about Wayne State's developmental science Ph.D. program.
+More information about our lab and current research is available at arclabwsu.com.

 Awards and grants: